 How can I join?

-- International Day of Persons with Disabilities - Thursday 3 December 2015.
-Find out more information about this event.
+International Day of Persons with Disabilities - 3 December 2017

 - It has been a forum for communication across Facilities and Services Areas, i.e. cascaded information relating to adjustments, implementation and installation of facilities for students, staff and visitors.

 - Facility for portable hoists and disabled changing room at City Campus in the Rose Bowl (room RB527) and James Graham East side building at Headingley Campus.

 - Currently installing a static hoist at City Campus Calverley Building first floor which will be available in July 2013.

 - Living Well Poster for Students in the University Halls of Residence; this poster is placed in all student flats and provides information on Accommodation/Security/Equality/Disability and Welfare Services available.